New Urbanism: The Problems of Urbanization Research Paper

 Richard Sennett wrote in The Fall of Public Man, public life has undergone changes from the early Roman period to present times.
 He said that for the Romans, they believed that assuming public roles was a formal obligation and they performed that role passively.
 However, there was a shift in context from the public to spiritual point of view and they sought transformation by refocusing their energy internally.
 American post-industrial society had become introspective and privacy became imperative.

 The Western societies’ preoccupation with privacy and individuality is evident in how elements of cities are conceived.
 During the 18th century London, coffee houses were venues where people can socialize without divulging private concerns.
 Sennett made a distinction between coffee houses and clubs.
 He said that the exclusivity of clubs heralded the beginning of the decline of public life.
 Before the civil liberties were established in American society, these clubs also connote racial exclusivity.
 But in today’s scenario, people are more concerned with creating communities rather than maintaining a public persona.
 Sennett attributed the “fall of the public man” to industrial capitalism.
-He described the changes in behavior, speech and fashion as evidences of privatization.
+He described the changes in behavior, speech, and fashion as evidence of privatization.

 Pre-industrialized America had a public square where friends and strangers can socialize.
-The public square was a place where members of the community interact with each other.
+The public square was a place where members of the community interacted with each other.
 Other activities such as buying and selling also take place in public squares.
 Public squares were the life of the community.
 In sharp contrast, Sennett refers to post-WWII architecture as “dead public space”(125).
 Balance between the public and private domains has tipped and people lost their articulation of space.
 The conundrum of daily life eroded people’s artistic instinct and inclinations because “they are unable to tap the fundamental creative strength of the actor, the ability to play with and invest feeling in external images of self.”
 (Breault) “Capitalism and secularism” had eroded the sense of public life as a morally legitimate sphere (Kimball).

 As economic activity spurred by capitalism broadens, people become more impersonal and their desire to live exclusively within their own realm becomes more pronounced.
 Alienation even among neighbors has become the norm in key cities.
 Capitalism, according to Sennett, encourages people to become introverted and self-centered.
 The meaning of commune has been loss because of financial and economic supremacy.